TravelSizedLions/kleptool-package-manager/README.md

 For small to mid-sized projects, Klep recommends publishing builds and artifacts as commits to dedicated git repositories separate from the source code of the project ([see why](#TODO))

 For teams wishing to adopt Klep who already have a number of existing repositories, we've got you covered.
 Klep is designed to translate and interpret package manifests from pre-existing tools like yarn, npm, pip, and cargo.
 This means that for many teams, you can start managing new repositories using klep and retain interoperability with existing repositories, no additional effort required.
-See our [table of supported manifest files]() to see if klep's a good fit.
+Take a look at our [table of supported manifest files]() to see if klep's a good fit.

 #### A note on Security Tools and Regulatory Compliance